Open Source Project - "Implementation / Testing"

 Simply put, you can think of the LLM exposing 1 function like this:

-def generate(prompt: str) -> str
+def invoke(prompt: str) -> str

 More recently, researchers have cleverly utilized this “string input” to empower the LLM to do more than simple Q&A. Some aim to increase the accuracy of the output, to decrease “hallucinations”, and some aim to grant these LLMs “internet access”.
 Here are some cool examples: